SreelakshmiTD/PulseTrace/README.md

                     → save_report
 </pre>

-All messages are transparent and observable.
+All messages, tool calls, and transitions are captured for observability.

 ---